 It’s summer time, there’s a heat wave, and all anyone wants to do is break out the grill, throw down some veggie burgers, and relax in the shade.
 But what barbecue is complete without dressing up your veggie burger with tomato, onion, avocado, vegan cheese…and mountains of ketchup?

 But, is ketchup vegan?
-Can you still enjoy the sweet and tangy tomatoey goodness on your (vegan) burgers and fries?
+Can you still enjoy the sweet and tangy tomatoey goodness on your vegan burgers and french fries?

 Don’t fret: I happen to be somewhat of a ketchup connoisseur, which means I’ve got the scoop on ketchup’s vegan status.
 Keep reading to see whether you can keep ketchup on your picnic table, or if you need to find a new condiment to call your number one.